NANOmodules/NANO-Minipops/readme.md

 Jan project info: https://janostman.wordpress.com/the-o2-source-code/

-## Getting Started

-This Github contains the information needed to build and flash an Arduino Minipops shield
+This Github contains the information needed to build and flash an Arduino Minipops shield.

 ## Contents